Crowded Meals: Eating Disorders & Christianity

 This is one of the many misconceptions that the media has fed about eating disorders.
 As tempted as I am to write this article merely challenging all of the dangerous stereotypes and lies that are postulated about anorexia, among other disorders, for now I will settle with this: weight-loss is merely an outer symptom of whatever is going on in the mind.
 If you can see that someone visibly has an eating disorder, then they are already dangerously tangled up at the bottom of the rabbit hole.

 How did I get here?
 They say it all starts with a point.
 A trigger fired.
 A spark that is engulfed with flames.
 I’ve been trying to find this point for years now, pinpointing the exact time that anorexia placed its hands around my neck, ready to squeeze.
 But I can’t find it.
 The longer I search, the more convoluted the progression becomes.
-The feelings bleed into one another until I’m back to being a young child, wondering if anorexia has simply always been there, merely medically diagnosed at age 16.
+The feelings bleed into one another until I’m back to being a young child, wondering if anorexia has simply always been there, merely labelled at age 16.

 I’m not sure.